 They quickly found an old restaurant for sale, and Diane took out a large loan to fix it up and open shop.
 Shortly after they rehabbed and opened up the new restaurant, Scott’s behavior began to change.
-He began showing up late, and when he was there, he was often flirting with the waitresses or customers.
+He started showing up late, and when he was there, he was often flirting with the waitresses or customers.
 Diane began to wonder if she’d made a mistake by combining her life with Scott.
-She brought up her concerns with him, and he denied his behavior, saying that he was just being friendly and social.
+She brought up her concerns with him.
+He denied his behavior, saying that he was just friendly and social.
 Several months later, she found hidden credit card statements that Scott had opened up in the business’ name, showing that they owed quite a bit of money—none of which she knew anything about, and none of which was for business expenses.
 When she went home that night to confront him about it, she found he had cleaned out their apartment and drained their bank accounts.
 Diane began to realize that Scott had sold her on a dream and delivered a nightmare.

 Dave had caught Samantha cheating.
 When he confronted her about it, she said that it was because he’d been working late and hadn’t been spending enough time with her.
 She also blamed the guy, Jerry, that she’d seen on the side, saying that he’d been pursuing her relentlessly at work and finally wore her down.
 Even though this was the third time he’d caught her with another man, Dave wanted to believe that things could be fixed between them.
 After all, Samantha seemed sorry.
 She vowed that she’d do whatever it took to earn his trust back and was an ideal partner for the past two weeks.
 Last night, she suggested that they renew their wedding vows.
 Dave was thrilled, but his friends were not.
 Samantha said they needed a fresh start and that Dave needed to quit being around people who weren’t supportive.
 She suggested that after they renewed their vows, they could start over by moving to the country as Dave had always wanted.